wp-plugins/wppdf/readme.txt

 == Description ==

-This plugin enables you to publish your PDF publications.It is idea for magazines and catalogs.
-The features include page flip effect similar to the one on issuu but on your own wordpress blog.
-A pro edition is provided that has more functionality.
+Publish PDF Documents on your wordpress blog.This plugin is idea for magazines and catalogs.

-= Features =
+= "pwpdf" Lite Features =

 1. Direct PDF Rendering No conversion
 1. Works with unlimited number of pages
 1. Flipbook effect

+= Pro Version Features =

+1. Direct PDF Rendering No conversion
+1. Works with unlimited number of pages
+1. Flipbook
+1. Navigation Controls
+1. Mult-Zoom
-1. Free!!!
+1. Retina display support

 = Demo/Example =
 Here's a link to Working demo's and examples [Demo and Example - Premium Edition](http://demo.wppdf.org/ "Click here for Demo and Examples")

-If you want more features such as zoom please support the development by purchasing the premium version[Its Only $39 ](http://wppdf.org/ "Your ultimate flipbook software")
+If you want more features such as zoom please support the development by purchasing the premium version[Its Only $19 ](http://wppdf.org/ "Your ultimate flipbook software")

 if you need assistant please contact us through info[@]wppdf.org